lacework/ops/aws-access-key/README.md

 ### Dependencies
 The code uses several things where some prior knowledge may be helpful.
+Directions are terse on building the container and running it either locally or within Kubernetes (though some hints are provided).

 * Docker
 * Telegaf